beeware/beeware/docs/tutorial/tutorial-3.rst

 2. It **downloaded and installed a support package**.
 The packaging approach taken by briefcase is best described as "the simplest thing that could possibly work" - it ships a complete, isolated Python interpreter as part of every application it builds.
-This is slightly space innefficient - if you have 5 applications packaged with Briefcase, you'll have 5 copies of the Python interpreter.
+This is slightly space inefficient - if you have 5 applications packaged with Briefcase, you'll have 5 copies of the Python interpreter.
 However, this approach guarantees that every application is completely independent, using a specific version of Python that is known